Temporomandibular Joint (TMJ) Dysfunction

 The exact cause of TMJ dysfunction is still unknown.
 However, there are multiple possible causes derived by doctors.
 Dentists also claim that injury to only jaw bones and muscles is not the culprit but the muscles of the head and neck are equally responsible.

-In most of the cases the individuals intentionally or unintentionally grind (bruxism) or clench their teeth by exerting a lot of pressure on them.
+In most of cases the individuals intentionally or unintentionally grind (bruxism) or clench their teeth by exerting a lot of pressure on them.
 The force is too much for the joint to bear and causes dysfunction.
 Other causes include chronic stress in which the muscles of the face, jaw, head, and neck tighten instead of staying relaxed.

 Stretched muscles clench teeth and gradually lead to the dysfunction of joints.
 The History and lifestyle of individuals suffering from TMJ dysfunctions also reveal some other causes.
 Too much gum chewing keeps the joint functioning for long hours without a break causing fatigue.

 Braces for the alignment of teeth are also considered to be a cause.
-Also, due to severe trauma to the neck and head, any damage to cranial nerve V and VII can compromise the activity of several muscles concerned with the activity of jaw.
+Also, due to severe trauma to the neck and head, any damage to cranial nerve V and VII can compromise the activity of several muscles concerned with the activity of the jaw.

 Other than bruxism, malocclusion, anxiety, braces, and inflammatory musculoskeletal diseases, poor posture also plays a role in developing TMJ dysfunction.
 The accurate mechanism for its interference is still unclear.